Conditional diffusion models for downscaling and bias correction of Earth system model precipitation: Results

 To verify that large-scale patterns are preserved by the diffusion model, we compute image similarity metrics between the low pass filtered version of the input of the diffusion model (embedded ERA5 data $f(ERA5)$) and the low pass filtered output of the diffusion model $DM(f(ERA5))$.
 The output of the low pass filter leaves the large-scale features unchanged.
-The comparison yields an average structural similarity index (SSIM \cite{SSIM}) value of 0.8 and a Pearson correlation coefficient of 0.9 for the validation dataset.
+The comparison yields an average structural similarity index (SSIM \cite{SSIM}) value of 0.85 and a Pearson correlation coefficient of 0.95 for the validation dataset.
 This verifies that large-scale patterns are well preserved by the diffusion model.

-Our diffusion model is able to reconstruct high-resolution fields following the ERA5 distribution from embedded ERA5 fields $f(ERA5)$, with only minor discrepancies in small-scale patterns (Fig. S2A).
-A comparison between the mean absolute spatial-temporal difference between GFDL and ERA5 fields yields a bias of 0.3 mm/d.
-The downscaling and bias correction of our diffusion model reduces this bias to 0.1 mm/d.

-Our diffusion model thus approximates $f^{-1}$ well and we successfully created a shared embedding space in which $f(ERA5)$ and $g(GFDL)$ are identically distributed.
+Our diffusion model is able to reconstruct high-resolution fields following the ERA5 distribution from embedded ERA5 fields $f(ERA5)$, with only minor discrepancies in small-scale patterns (fig. ~\ref*{fig:era5_bc_eval}A).
+A comparison between the mean absolute spatial-temporal difference between the first downsampled and then bilinearly upsampled ERA5 and the ground truth ERA5 fields at 0.25° yields a mean bias of 0.27 mm d$^{-1}$.
+The downscaling of our diffusion model reduces this bias to 0.21 mm d$^{-1}$ (at 0.25°).
+Our diffusion model thus approximates $f^{-1}$ well, and we successfully created a shared embedding space in which $f(ERA5)$ and $g(GFDL)$ are identically distributed.